ensdomains/ens-app-v3/README.md

-# ens-app-v2
+# ENS App V3

-Version 2 of the ENS app.
+Version 3 of the ENS app.

 ## Default Settings